Cleveland Browns vs. Pittsburgh Steelers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- This contest's over/under is 3.6 points lower than the 45.6 these two squads combine to give up per game in 2020.

-- The Browns and their opponents have scored an average of 47.9 points per game in 2020, 5.9 more than Sunday's total.

-- The 44.0 PPG average total in Steelers games this season is 2.0 points more than this game's over/under.
+- The 42.5-point over/under for this game is 1.5 points below the 44.0 points per game average total in Steelers games this season.

 Browns stats and trends